ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 This document updates RFCs 7643 and 7644 because it adds attributes to existing structures from those documents, as described in this memo in [](#section2).
-These changes are invoked when using the “cursor” parameter when making SCIM search requests using GET or POST methods.
+These changes are invoked when using the "cursor" parameter when making SCIM search requests using GET or POST methods.

 ## Notational Conventions